 The Drive to Victory in Europe in WWII

 Operation Market Garden, launched in Holland in September 1944, was to be a major Allied thrust across the Rhine River.
 An advance into Germany with the ultimate goal of seizing Berlin would follow.
 The key, according to British General Bernard Montgomery, was an airborne strike that would pave the way for the massed ground troops.
 Success meant securing the major bridges and roads and then sweeping into Germany.
 As with many battle plans, the enemy had other ideas.
 We learn where and how the Allies punched and the Germans counter-punched to a standstill.
 Market Garden was a bold move that failed.
 The Allies were unable to establish positions across the Rhine, nor open the right flank of the Siegfried Line, nor bottle up the German army in Holland.

 The Battle of the Bulge was a reversal of Market Garden.
 This was the biggest battle on Europe’s western front as well as the largest ever fought by the American Army.
 The outlook on the Eastern Front was grim for the Nazis.
 The Soviet Army was steadily advancing toward Germany and Hitler gambled that a surprise attack in the west could split the Allies and crush their morale.
 It had worked in 1940 when he conquered France, why not now?

-Why Travel on WWII: Drive to Victory Tour?
+Why Travel on WWII: Victory in Europe Tour?